LucasDelfino92/morrowindsharp/modlist.md

 - [**New Game Confirmation**](https://www.nexusmods.com/morrowind/mods/47693?) by hardek: adds a confirmation popup when you click on New Game in the main menu.
 - [**User Interface Expansion**](https://github.com/NullCascade/morrowind-mods/) by NullCascade: development release of UI Expansion that expands on this mod’s features.
   - To download the file from GitHub you need to click on the **Clone or download** button on the upper right and select **Download Zip**.
 When installing through Mod Organizer 2, select only the **User Interface Expansion** folder.
-- [**Global Map Markers**](https://www.nexusmods.com/morrowind/mods/43248) by EnvyDeveloper: adds global map markers to all dungeons on Vvardenfell and Solstheim.
-  - Only install the **Global Map Markers V1.3 - No TR version** main file.

 # CONTENT RESTORATION